Myndex/apca-introduction/analysis.md

 (without removing the polarity) and the modified WCAG contrast with an ambient light value of 0.4._

-0.4 is not an "ambient light value" and again underscores a misunderstanding of the science here.
-All the 0.4 is is a brute force manipulation of the WCAG2 math, but it is unsupportable by any actual facts.
+0.4 is not an "ambient light value" - what it would mean is that 40% of the ambient light in the room was reflecting off the display face.
+If this were the case, you' be unable to see what was on the display.
+This again underscores a misunderstanding of the science here.
+All the 0.4 is is a brute force manipulation of the WCAG2 math, but it does not fix the problem, and is unsupportable by any actual facts.

 ![contrast comparison](plots/contrast_comparison.png)